 How Large are the Veins that Need to be Treated?
 Are They Varicose or Spider Veins?

 While Veinwave can be used to treat both varicose and spider veins, it has more success in treating spider veins than varicose veins.
 Spider veins react better to the Veinwave treatment because they are smaller.

 The smaller size of the spider veins makes it easier for the heat used during the treatment to close the vessels.
-It is the closing of the vessels with the heat that reduces their appearance.
+It is the closing of the vessels with heat that reduces their appearance.
 Having larger varicose veins does not mean Veinwave cannot be used.
-It just means other treatment options should be explored, as they may produce better results.
+It means other treatment options should be explored, as they may produce better results.

 Overall, Veinwave is a very effective procedure for eliminating the appearance of spider and varicose veins.
 However, like all hand vein treatment options, it is important to make sure it is right for your unique situation.
 Schedule an appointment at the Vein & Vascular Institute in Voorhees, New Jersey, to discuss Veinwave with an experienced vein doctor.